voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

         "label": tf.io.FixedLenFeature([], tf.string, default_value=""),
     }

-For unlabeled samples, the TFRecords do not contain `"label"` features.
+For unlabeled samples, the TFRecords do not contain `label` features.

 You can create a FiftyOne dataset from an image classification dataset stored as a directory of TFRecords in the above format as follows: